mvpoirier/mvpoirier.github.io/blog.md

 published: true
 ---

 Welcome to my *rarely updated* blog!
-This is/was a place for me to share long-form writing on education, coding projects, and anything else worth writing about.
+A place for me to share posts that are [longer than a tweet](https://twitter.com/mvpoirier) on education, physics, coding projects, random geeky stuff, and anything else worth writing about.

 <div class="posts">
   {% for post in site.posts %}